The Deligne-Riemann-Roch isomorphism: Consequences

 \begin{proof} The BCOV bundle is the determinant of the cohomology of the virtual bundle

 and we apply the Riemann--Roch isomorphism to this.
-An application of the splitting principle for $\Omega_{X/S}$ in the lines of \cite[Lemma 4.6]{cdg} and the proof of the Borel--Serre isomorphism \cite[Theorem 9.5]{DRR1}, allows us to set up the isomorphism. \end{proof}
+An application of the splitting principle for $\Omega_{X/S}$ along the lines of \cite[Lemma 4.6]{cdg} and the proof of the Borel--Serre isomorphism \cite[Theorem 9.5]{DRR1} yields the isomorphism. \end{proof}

 We now proceed to specialize the previous lemma in the Calabi--Yau setting.
 In preparation for the statement, we recall that for a smooth projective variety $Y$ of dimension $n$ over a field, one can define the topological Euler characteristic by means of intersection theory as $\chi(Y)=\int_{Y} c_{n}(T_{Y})$.
 This actually agrees with the $\ell$-adic or Betti topological Euler characteristic, by the Lefschetz fixed point formula, and is locally constant in flat families.